-Continuing with the Finish Tracks Faster series, the next stage in building your template project is Stems.
-I’m going to show you how to create your stem busses in advance, so that you’re ready to hit the ground running with stem mixing in future projects.
+Continuing with the templates series, the next stage in building your template project is Stems.
+I'm going to show you how to create your stem busses in advance, so that you're ready to hit the ground running with stem mixing in future projects.

 If you've never used stem mixing with busses before, you may be wondering what they are and why you need them.
 You may have been coping just fine without them.
 I would argue, however, that you may not know what you're missing.

 I'll note a caveat here in that not all producers use stem mixing.
 Many will simply mix tracks individually and take it no further, and there is absolutely nothing wrong with that.

 If you can produce great sounding mixes, it doesn't matter what your process is.

 In this post, however, I'm going to tell you why I use stem mixing, outline the many advantages and show you how to get things set up in your template project.

 What Exactly Is Stem Mixing?

 Stem mixing is the process of combining individual audio tracks (including software instruments and audio tracks) into groups, and processing these separately before combining them into the overall stereo (or master) mix.

 Think of the individual tracks as branches on a tree, flowing into the main stems, then forming the trunk i.e. the overall stereo mix/master.